 As a member of Peckar & Abramson’s Labor & Employment Law Group, Michael Schewe regularly counsels businesses in New York and New Jersey on issues relating to labor and employment law compliance.
-An experienced litigator and trial attorney, Mr. Schewe frequently appears in state (NY/NJ) and federal (DNJ, EDNY, SDNY) courts, primarily in cases involving labor and employment law, but also regarding other types of complex and commercial litigation.
+An experienced litigator and trial attorney, Mr. Schewe frequently appears in state (NY/NJ) and federal (DNJ, EDNY, SDNY, Second Circuit, and Third Circuit) courts, primarily in cases involving labor and employment law, but also regarding other types of complex and commercial litigation.

 “We provide consistent, comprehensive legal solutions for your business that keep you a step ahead.”

 Mr. Schewe practices all aspects of immigration law, from corporate-business immigration and compliance to consular processing and removal defense.
 He regularly assists corporations ranging from multi-nationals to U.S.-based businesses with bringing talent to the United States.
 In this regard, Mr. Schewe regularly files for H-1B, TN, O, L, E and other nonimmigrant, employment-based visas as well as green card applications (i.e., EB-1, EB-2, PERM EB-3) on behalf of the employers and individuals he represents.
 In addition, he regularly counsels individuals on issues relating to asylum, cancellation of removal, nonimmigrant visas, family-based immigrant visas, and naturalization, among other topics.
 Given the intricacies and regulatory requirements surrounding immigration compliance, Mr. Schewe provides employers with I-9 training sessions, internal self-audits, and representation in the event of government audits.